 - 4.5 All nine authorities were invited to all three meetings.
 Wealden indicated that they wished to attend but were not able to due to previous commitments, but did receive any papers.
 The two County Councils were invited only to the first meeting but were copied in on papers.
 Any authority who did not attend only did so as they had no availability rather than lack of interest. - 4.6 These meetings have been well attended by senior officers from all authorities that are considered to be within Brighton & Hove's SHMA, and took place with the intention of reaching agreement.
-Further meetings have also taken place, at both officer and member level, with individual LPAs adjoining Brighton & Hove to discuss more specific issues14.
+Further meetings have also taken place, at both officer and member level, with individual LPAs adjoining Brighton & Hove to discuss more specific issues.
 The following member level meetings have taken place:

 Date Attendees

-7 th December 2012 Brighton & Hove, Mid Sussex
+7th December 2012 Brighton & Hove, Mid Sussex

-21st January 2013 Brighton & Hove, Lewes
+21 st January 2013 Brighton & Hove, Lewes

 18 th April 2013 Brighton & Hove, Adur, Worthing

 17 th May 2013 Brighton & Hove, Horsham

-- 4.7 A formal request was made by the City Council to all other LPAs within this SHMA that they consider the extent to which they are able to assist in accommodating the unmet demand from Brighton & Hove.
+4.7 A formal request was made by the City Council to all other LPAs within this SHMA that they consider the extent to which they are able to assist in accommodating the unmet demand from Brighton & Hove.
 This was approved at member level at the City Council's Economic Development Committee on 20 September 2012.
-Following this request, no LPAs indicated they were able to assist in meeting Brighton & Hove's unmet need at the present time. - 4.8 The Duty to Cooperate Compliance Statement produced to demonstrate that the City Plan has been produced in accordance with the Duty to Cooperate has been circulated to the other local planning authorities and no concerns have been raised.
-This document details the numerous other cross boundary and joint partnership relationships existing in the Brighton & Hove sub-region which have informed the preparation of the City Plan. - 4.9 The authorities agree that cooperation is an ongoing process and dialogue will therefore continue to address this issue.
-Where a LPA has an unmet objectively assessed housing need, the LPA should demonstrate why and to what degree it cannot meet the need prior to approaching other appropriate authorities with regard to accommodating the unmet need.
+Following this request, no LPAs indicated they were able to assist in meeting Brighton & Hove's unmet need at the present time.

-14 Duty to Cooperate Compliance Statement, Appendix 2.
+&lt;sup>16 Duty to Cooperate Compliance Statement, Appendix 2